spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/about-us.md

 This backup package was made by [Freek Van der Herten](https://twitter.com/freekmurze).
 There are [many other contributors](https://github.com/spatie/laravel-backup/graphs/contributors) who devoted time and effort to make this package better.

 A big thank you to [Gilbert West](https://github.com/blueclock) and [Jean-Philippe Murray](https://github.com/jpmurray) for proofreading.
 [Sebastian De Deyne](https://github.com/sebastiandedeyne) made sure the memory use of the package is kept in check.
-[Daniël Klabbers](https://github.com/Luceos) gave me some useful ideas on how to make the package better..
+[Daniël Klabbers](https://github.com/Luceos) gave me some useful ideas on how to make the package better.